kobotoolbox/docs/source/getting_started_xlsform.md

 <br/>

-When building forms for KoboToolbox, there are two main methods you can use.
-One is by using the KoboToolbox formbuilder, and the other is using XLSForm.

-XLSForm is a standard for creating forms in Microsoft Excel and makes it possible to create basic and advanced forms in a user-friendly format.

 <p class="note">
-  There are a number of XLSForm features that are not yet supported by the formbuilder and therefore a knowledge of XLSForm can be important for more complex forms.
+  **Note:** Some XLSForm features are not currently available in the Formbuilder, but they can be used for form building in XLSForm and then uploaded to KoboToolbox.
+This can be especially useful for complex forms.
 </p>

 ## What is XLSForm

-An XLSForm is simply an Excel file structured in a standardized format that can be uploaded to KoboToolbox to generate a data collection form.
+XLSForm is a standard for developing forms using Microsoft Excel and other spreadsheet software.
+XLSForms can then be uploaded to KoboToolbox to generate a data collection form.

-Not only does using XLSForm offer enhanced functionalities, but it can also make collaborating on form building easier in some case.
-For example, members of your team can work on building the form in Google Sheets, allowing for real time collaboration.
+There are many advantages to using XLSForm, especially for building complex forms with more advanced functionalities, including relevance conditions, calculations, and constraints.
+XLSForm also enables you to collaborate on form building using the same Excel file or in real time using Google Sheets.

-## How to set up XLSForm
+## Setting up an XLSForm

-To get started with XLSForm, do the following:
+To set up the basic structure of an XLSForm:

-1. Create a workbook (either in Microsoft Excel or Google Sheets).
+1. Create a workbook in Microsoft Excel or Google Sheets.
-2. Create three worksheets: **survey**, **choices**, and **settings** respectively (sheet names must all be in lowercase).
+2. Create three worksheets: **survey**, **choices**, and **settings**.
+   - Worksheet names must be all lowercase letters.
 3. In the **survey** worksheet, create three columns with headings: `type`, `name`, and `label`.
 4. In the **choices** worksheet, create three columns with headings: